 We asked you these questions and received some beautiful, inspiring answers.
-We recommend that you don’t read these all at one.
-Instead read one or two and then consider what is useable in them for your needs.
+We recommend that you don’t read these all at once.
+Instead, read one or two, and then consider what you learned that is usable in them for your needs.

 Thanks to all for sharing!

 Morning writing.
 Walking in nature.
 Drawing flowers.

 …. and I am perplexed that I resist doing them!! ~Maura